benhutchins/.dotfiles/README.md

 # Install

-To install, you will be cloning this repository into ~/.dotfiles.
+To install, you will be cloning this repository into `~/.dotfiles`.

 	cd ~
-	git clone git@github.com:kevinelliott/.dotfiles.git
+	git clone git@github.com:benhutchins/.dotfiles.git

-Then you will activate the .dotfiles by including the following line to ~/.bash_profile
+Then you will activate the .dotfiles by including the following line to `~/.bash_profile`

-	source ~/.dotfiles/base.sh
+	echo 'source ~/.dotfiles/base.sh' >> ~/.bash_profile

 # Credits

-Thanks to @drnic for his own .dotfiles repository for inspiration and the idea for how to set this up.
-Look at his repositories if you'd like to see some other examples for how to do this.
+Thanks to @kevinelliott and @drnic for their own .dotfiles repositories for inspiration and the idea for how to set this up.
+Look at their repositories if you'd like to see some other examples for how to do this.

 # Copyright

-Copyright © 2011 Kevin Elliott
+Copyright © 2015 Benjamin Hutchins

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the